haymizrachi/haymizrachi.github.io/_posts/2024-02-01-code-review-like-a-pro.md

 * graudit
 * TruffleHog
 * Driftwood

-A Security Researcher without a tools is like a baker without his

 A cool tool that I've discovered recently called `cloc`[^1] ('Count Lines of Code') that quickly assess the files content - such as comments, blank lines, and the actual code count.
 This tool can give us some first imperssions on the material before we get our hands dirty with the code.